 The user listens to audio instructions and then visually follows programmed light movements on their computer screen.
 It costs $10 per session on our secure website and accepts credit cards but does not require a cardholder name for further anonymity and confidentiality.

-Along with eye-movement which most experts believe contributes to a "loosening of stuck memories," the advantage of computer therapy is there is no therapist which for various reasons may block the man or women from opening up because they don't really know the therapist, opposite sex issues may arise, and it's difficult to verbalize the details and feelings of a traumatic memory that has not been processed.
+The advantage of computer therapy is there is no therapist which for various reasons may block the man or women from opening up because they don't really know the therapist, opposite sex issues may arise, and it's difficult to verbalize the details and feelings of a traumatic memory that has not been processed.
 The computer makes no judgements, has no biases, won't see you on the street, and cannot be invasive or ask the wrong question too soon.

 "After 30 years of being haunted by the memory of being held up at gun point, I finally feel safe again."

 "Calmer and more relaxed"